Stellaris Colonization Guide

 • Pop growth speed: -40%

 Climate will determine planets habitability.
 Any planet with less than %60 habitability does not worth colonizing.
 Even %60 habitability planets are not always worth it.
 You need to build gene clinics on them to increase habitability.
+Habitability bonus technologies are also worth researching as early as possible.

 STELLARIS PRO TIPS

 All in all, colonize green planets ASAP.
 Decide to colonize yellow planets with gene clinics or terraform them into your main species planet preference.
 And never colonize red planets.
 Low habitability planet is a liability.
+To go deeper, check out the latest Stellaris habitability guide.
+Habitability is a very unique and deep mechanic, Stellaris did a pretty good job with it.

 Early Colonization